Engin-Boot/pong-stage-Logan111/Stage0/give-me-a-name.md

   When the player press "Rate Us" option on menu bar

-  Then it redirect to playstore where the player can rate
+  Then it redirect to play store where the player can rate

 ### Scenario: how to exit the game